Detailed guide to buying a pre-owned Tiffany & Co. Engagement Ring

 6. Laser inscribed diamond.
 Since the end of November 2004 Tiffany & Co. has been laser inscribing their diamonds often on a crown facet.
 These inscriptions are tiny!
 They are only viewable by a skilled professional with a 10 x magnifying loupe.
 If any doubt, ask a professional jeweller to have a look for you.
 Please remember that pre 2004 rings will not feature laser inscribed diamonds.
 Have a look at our Tiffany & Co Diamond Guarantee page for more information on laser inscriptions.

 7. Certificates.
 Certificates are often available with pre-owned or second hand Tiffany & Co. engagement rings.
 The certificate will either come in a Tiffany blue paper wallet or a black, leather-look wallet.
+The newest rings, from around June 2019, are in a hard back blue wallet.
 The certificate itself used to be laminated but now is not.
 The certificate details the principal diamond/s in the ring.
 It contains all the information about the cut, colour and clarity as well as precise measurements which basically amount to a diamond passport.
 No two diamonds in the world are the same and no two diamond certificates are either.
 Whether an older version, or a newer one, the certificate should have a raised stamp.
 The newer (blue wallet) certificates feature a watermark in the centre of the page.

 Good luck, and happy buying!